All Measurement Equipment, Lab Equipment, Price Reductions and Sales, Solar Simulators

 Modular Design

-The modular design of the Ossila Solar Simulator gives you the freedom to create a solar testing system that is perfect for your needs.
-There are several accessories and bundles that are compatible with the Solar Simulator.
-Not only are these bundles incredibly good value, but they also allow you to personalize your set-up to suit the device architectures and substrates you use.
+The modular design of the Ossila Solar Simulator gives you the freedom to create a solar testing system that fits into your laboratory.
+There are various accessories and kits designed around the solar simulator, to suit different substrates, device architecture and measurement needs.

-You can purchase the Ossila Solar Simulator as a stand-alone head unit for custom mounting, as a height adjustable system for use with your existing test setup, or packaged with our manual/automated Solar Cell IV Test System for a complete solar cell measurement solution.
+This includes the Ossila Solar Simulator Lamp alone for custom mounting, the height adjustable system for use with your existing test setup and the Solar Simulator packaged with our manual/automated solar cell IV test system for complete solar cell measurement.

 Easy-to-Use Software

 There is no special programming or set up needed for the Ossila Solar Simulator to deliver dependable, high-quality solar irradiance.
-For most applications, all you need to do to get started is turn it on.
+In most cases, all you need to do is plug it in and turn it on.
 By default, the lamp will deliver a calibrated output optimized to meet the solar spectrum.

 However, our free, downloadable software allows you to control the LED outputs individually as well as change the total irradiance output.
-The system can also be controlled using a serial command library.
-This gives you complete control over the spectral output, allowing the lamp to be used for specialist measurements and spectra.
+You can also control the lamp using a serial command library.
+This can be useful for specialist measurements or non-conventional spectral output (e.g. indoor PV measurement, low light intensity conditions, etc).

 Compact Design, Adaptable Functionality

-We have designed our solar simulator for busy lab environments where bench space must be used efficiently.
 The Ossila solar simulator has a very small footprint, so is perfect for high-density laboratories.
-It can be used in more specific environments where space is limited, such as a glove box* or dry box.
+It can also be used in closer spaces where space is limited, such as a glove box*, a dry box or in a laminar flow hood.

 The Solar Simulator comes with its own optical breadboard, so it can be placed on any work top.
 However, both the stand and breadboard can be fixed to a larger optical bench surface if desired.